Skip to content

 Build and develop an airport to serve the south east of England

-Gatwick Airport is the second busiest airport in the UK.
-It’s used by 56 airlines flying to 230 destinations in 70 countries.
+Gatwick Airport is the second busiest airport in the UK (behind Heathrow).
+It’s used by over 40 airlines flying to more than 220 destinations.

 Gatwick is considered the first truly integrated airport.
 Its original circular terminal building - known as the Beehive – opened in 1936.